LukasMurdock/LukasMurdock.github.io/_posts/2022-01-19-debugging.md

 Each time the issue came back after some time.

-However, I realized it wasn’t that that clicks weren’t registering; a click would randomly occur _and never stop holding_.
+However, I realized it wasn’t that clicks weren’t registering; a click would randomly occur _and never stop holding_.
 And that held click rendered me unable to click anything else.

-After spending half a day on this issue, I decided I was finally going to jump to macOS Monterey—I’ve enjoyed Catalina and don’t prefer the new UI “upgrades.”
-So, I backed up my laptop, cleaned some space, and begrudgingly updated to Monterey.
+After spending half a day on this issue, I decided I was finally going to jump to macOS Monterey.
+I’ve enjoyed Catalina and don’t prefer the new UI “upgrades,” yet, I backed up my laptop, cleaned some space, and begrudgingly updated to Monterey.

 Incensed, the issue persisted.